 CLI Reference

-| Binary | Role | Install on |
+| Binary | Role | Install on | Requires sudo |

-banyan-engine | Control plane (store backend, gRPC server, scheduling) | Engine node |
+banyan-engine | Control plane (state store, gRPC server, scheduling) | Engine node | Yes (all commands) |

-banyan-agent | Worker (task execution, container management) | Worker nodes |
+banyan-agent | Agent (task execution, container management) | Agent nodes | Yes (all commands) |

 banyan-engine